Mateus2314/leadpage_SpockBeardBand/README.md

 ## 💻 Project

-SpocksBeard Leadpage band is a responsive One Page format page for use on a variety of devices.
+SpocksBeard Leadpage band is a responsive One Page format page adapted to different devices.
 Sections used in the project: Header, Navigation, Home, About, Services, Testimonials, Contact and Footer.

 ## 🔖 Layout